mrodger/Datum/README.md

 # DATUM

-A multi-model agentic chat platform that unifies Claude, OpenAI GPT, and custom function-calling agents under a single streaming UI.
+A multi-model agentic harness that unifies Claude, OpenAI GPT, and custom function-calling agents under a single streaming UI.
 Built for a personal homelab but designed with production-grade patterns throughout.

 ---